Transform raw ingredients into handmade soap

-Measure your Solid Oils
+Melt the Solid Oils

 Making the Lye Solution

-Once your hard oils are on the hob turn your attention to your water (or other liquid) and lye.
+Once your solid oils are on the hob turn your attention to your water (or other liquid) and lye.
 First make sure that your goggles and gloves are on and that the area you’re planning to work in is well ventilated – open a window if necessary.

-Please also ensure that any children and pets are out of the room so that you won’t be disturbed and that the likelihood of an accident is minimised.
+Please also ensure that any children and pets are out of the room so that you won’t be disturbed and that the likelihood of an accident is minimized.
 Now you’ll need to think of cooling methods.
 Once your lye and water have been combined the mixture will get very hot and will need to be cooled either in a basin of water or outdoors.
 Please don’t put it in the fridge since the solution gives off unhealthy fumes that you don’t want to come into contact with food.

 Mixing the Water and Lye

 One of the most confusing parts about making soap for me was at what temperature do you mix the lye-solution and the oils?
 Do they have to be the same temperature?
-The answer is in two parts.

 Ideal soaping temperatures